SaintHuddini/Pizza-Bella/README.md

 1. First install dj_database_url, psycopg2-binary, gunicorn and whitenoise.
 2. Create a requirements.txt file - command in the terminal: pip3 freeze — local > requirements.txt
-2. Create a Procfile - web: gunicorn pizza_house.wsgi:application
+3. Create a Procfile - web: gunicorn pizza_house.wsgi:application
+4. python3 manage.py collecstatic (This should create another folder in your app's root folder called staticfiles.)
-3. Change debug from True to False.
+5. Change debug from True to False.
-4. Login to Heroku.
+6. Login to Heroku.
 Command in the terminal: heroku login
-5. Create an new Heroku App
+7. Create an new Heroku App
-7. Add postgres Database from Heroku.
+8. Add postgres Database from Heroku.
-8. Make pizza_house/settings.py changes with importing dj_database_url and adding the postgres database
+9. Make pizza_house/settings.py changes with importing dj_database_url and adding the postgres database
-9. Migrate the changes.
+10. Migrate the changes.
-10. Connect Heroku to repository - ex. command: heroku git:remote -a  pizza_house
+11. Connect Heroku to repository - ex. command: heroku git:remote -a  pizza_house
-11. Create any config variables.
+12. Create any config variables.
-12. Push the core to Heroku - command in the terminal: echo web: git push -u heroku master
+13. Push the core to Heroku - command in the terminal: echo web: git push -u heroku master
-13. Run the App - command : heroku ps:scale web=1
+14. Run the App - command : heroku ps:scale web=1

 ## Credit